March 14, 2023 This feature was originally published on April 2, 2021.

 It was a quick message that I typed up while on Discord, and if I’m honest with you, none of us expected a response.
-We all know Valve is very hands-off with CS:GO, and if I thought they would update an original Counter-Strike beta 6.5 map, I’d have stuck a bloody bet on.
+We all know Valve is very hands-off with CS:GO, and if I thought they would update an original Counter-Strike beta 6.5 map, I’d have bought a bloody lottery ticket.
 But low and behold, when I turned my PC on the next day, there was a reply waiting for me in my inbox.

 “Hi Jess,” the email from level designer Magnar Jennsen reads.
 “Sure, I’ll take a look at it.
 Do you have any other feedback on Italy?
 We haven’t updated the map in like, four years, so I might as well fix anything else that’s wrong as well.”

 None of us could believe it – we thought we’d hit the jackpot.
 After playing around a bit more, we sent another email highlighting the bulletproof railings above apartments, and a few other bugs.
 And then, little more than two weeks later, the patch notes were released and the map was updated, applying fixes to everything we raised, and more.

 To say the update caught the interest of the community was an understatement.
 When people saw a compatibility model for Italy had been released on the Steam Workshop, the tin hat brigade appeared.
 I don’t blame them – it was after all the first update Italy had received in CS:GO’s history, but some of the theories were wild.